NneomaN/8weeksqlchallenge.com/README.md

 7	| Balanced Tree Clothing Co. |
 8	| Fresh Segments |

-All codes are written using the T-SQL implementation.
+All codes are written using the T-SQL syntax.